Have enough courage to trust love one more time and always one more time.

-After forty years enjoying life in the west, first Colorado and then California, I began to think of my growing up years in southern New Jersey and reminisce.
-Forgotten places like the thickly wooded pine barrens, briny backwater lagoons, the Atlantic shore and acres of farmlands found primary spaces in my heart.
-Likewise, coupled with this mounting nostalgia was an increasing detachment to my current life.
+After forty years enjoying life in the west, first Colorado and then California, I began to think of my growing up years in Southern New Jersey.
+Forgotten places like the thickly wooded Pine Barrens, briny backwater lagoons, the shore and acres of farmlands took up primary spaces in my heart.
+Alongside of my mounting nostalgia for home was an increasing detachment to my current life.
 I began to question my life choices.
 Then came the unmistakable tug.
-Whatever kept me loosely tethered to my east coast roots, began to feel like a fully extended bungee cord pulling me back, with urgency.
+Whatever kept me loosely tethered to my east coast roots, now felt like a fully extended bungee cord yanking me back, with urgency.
 And somehow, I knew it was God’s hand pulling me homeward.

 It was the worst time to relocate.
-Markets falling, houses devalued, yet, I put my faith in God’s plan.
-It cost me dearly, financially, but my emotional income was sky high.
-I was pulled back home, and delightfully experienced double and triple rainbows.
+In 2006, the economy was on the brink of a free fall, yet I put my faith in God’s plan.
+It cost me dearly, financially, but my emotional income was high.
+I returned amid double and triple rainbows.
 My daughter met the love of her life, a man from my hometown who was to become her husband and father of my three grandchildren.
-My return was welcomed back by my circle of family and friends, intact, as though I never left.
+My circle of family and friends were intact, as though I never left.
 And, while my peers were planning their retirements, I began a whole new career.
-It was the stuff of my dreams, becoming a professor of education at my alma mater, Rowan University.
+It was the stuff of my dreams, becoming a Professor of Education at my alma mater, Rowan University.
 Full circle, indeed.
-But there was one more rainbow.
+But there was more.
 Unexpectedly, when I wasn’t looking, I fell in love, again.

 After divorce, I spent seven years living alone, loving my solitude.
 My everyday life was calm and peaceful.
 I felt free from the tedium of relationship building.
 I told friends I was liberated from the “constant, never-ending negotiation of everything”.
 All decisions were my own.
 No debates.
 No battles.
 No recriminations when expectations were not met.
 I was living in my head, my heart fully protected behind strong walls.
 I constructed these walls, brick upon brick, with mortar from hardened tears; my wall that sealed off any intent to love again.
 But God had other plans.